 RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points Fails to identify Conclusions consider or Identifies, discusses, and conclusions, implications, provide evidence of extends conclusions, and consequences, or consequences extending implications, and conclusion is a simplistic beyond a single discipline consequences.
 Considers summary. or issue.
 Presents context, assumptions, implications that may data, and evidence.
-Conclusions presented as impact other people or Qualifies own assertions absolute, and may issues. with balance. attribute conclusion to external authority.
-Presents conclusions as relative and only loosely related to consequences.
+Conclusions presented as impact other people or Qualifies own assertions absolute, and may issues. with balance. attribute conclusion to relative and only loosely related to consequences.
 Implications may include vague reference to conclusions.
 Conclusions are qualified as the best available evidence within the context.
 Consequences are considered and integrated.
-Implications are clearly developed and consider ambiguities. --------------------- --- --- consider ambiguities.
-7. Communicates effective lv.
+Implications are clearly developed and consider ambiguities. --- ---

+7. Communicates effectively.

 RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points In many places, language In general, language Language clearly and obscures meaning. does not interfere with effectively communicates communication. ideas.
 May at times be Grammar, syntax, or nuanced and eloquent. other errors are Errors are not distracting distracting or repeated. or frequent, although Errors are minimal.
 Style Little evidence of there may be some is appropriate for proofreading.
 Style is problems with more audience. inconsistent or difficult aspects of style inappropriate. and voice.
 Organization is clear; transitions between ideas Work is unfocused and Basic organization is enhance presentation. poorly organized; lacks apparent; transitions Consistent use of logical connection of connect ideas, although appropriate format. ideas.
 Format is absent, they may be mechanical.
-Few problems with other inconsistent, or Format is appropriate components of distracting. although at times inconsistent. presentation.
-Few sources are cited or inconsistent.
-All sources are cited and used correctly.
-Most sources are cited used correctly, used correctly. and used correctly. demonstrating Final product/piece does and used correctly. understanding of not communicate the Final product/piece economic, legal, and intended issue or goal. communicates the social issues involved linterface issue or goan intended issue or goal in with the use of a general manner. information.
-Final product/piece communicates the intended issue or goal effectively.
+Few problems with other inconsistent, or Format is appropriate components of distracting. although at times presentation. inconsistent.
+Few sources are cited or All sources are cited and used correctly.
+Most sources are cited used correctly, and used correctly. demonstrating Final product/piece does understanding of not communicate the Final product/piece economic, legal, and intended issue or goal. communicates the social issues involved intended issue or goal in with the use of a general manner. information.
+Final and dual ( Final product/piece communicates the intended issue or goal effectively.
+1

 Criteria Scores

-1. Identify problem, question, issue, creative goal.
+- \\\\\1.
+Identify problem, question, issue, creative goal.

-2. Consider context a nd assumptions
+- \\\\\2.
+Consider context and assumptions

-3. Develop own positi on or hypothesis
+- 3. Develop own position or hypothesis

-4. Presents, assesses 4.
-Presents, assesses, and analyzes sources appropriate to the problem,

-question, issue or creative goal. •
+4. Presents, assesses, and analyzes sources appropriate to the problem, question, issue or creative goal.

-5. Integrate other perspectives

-6. Identify conclusions and implications
+- \\\\5.
+Integrate other perspectives - 6.
+Identify conclusions and implications

-7. Communicate effectively
+\\\\\7.
+Communicate effectively

-TOTAL SCORE
+\\\\\ TOTAL SCORE

-RED YELLOW GREEN

-Total score of 7-20 Total score of 21-27 Total Score of 28-35
+RED YELLOW GREEN Total score of 7-20 Total score of 21-27 Total Score of 28-35